OpenCyphal/yakut/README.md

 ### GNU/Linux

-In order to use MIDI controllers you may need to manually install SDL2.
+In order to use joysticks you may need to manually install SDL2.
 In most distros the package name begins with `libsdl2`.

 ### Common issues